Trip Facts

 Accommodation: Tea House Lodge

-Wake up early to catch the stunning sunrise as golden light bathes the snow-covered Himalayan peaks.
-The mountains on both sides of the ridge look closer and more magnificent than ever.
+Wake up early to experience a breathtaking Himalayan sunrise, as golden light illuminates the snow-capped peaks surrounding you.
+The mountains along the ridge appear closer and more majestic than ever.

 Day 08: Trek to Siding village- Drive Pokhara